-Chatham Area Transit (CAT) is the agency responsible for the provision of public transit services to the Garden City area, including fixed route and paratransit.
+Chatham Area Transit (CAT) is the agency responsible for the provision of public transit services to the Chatham County area, including fixed route and paratransit.
 CAT currently operates a fleet of 65 fixed route buses, six of which are electric, and 42 paratransit vehicles.
-The CAT service area includes unincorporated Chatham County, the city of Savannah and portions of Garden City.
+The CAT service area includes unincorporated Chatham County, the city of Savannah, and portions of Garden City.
+Currently, there are no CAT service connections in Pooler.